runkids/vue-condition-watcher/README.md

 ⚠️⚠️⚠️ This project is experimental.

 #### Features
-  ✔ Auto watch conditions changed to fetch new data.<br>
+  ✔ Auto fetch data when conditions changed.<br>
   ✔ Auto filtter falsy value in conditions.<br>
   ✔ Auto convert the corresponding type. (string, number, array, date)<br>
+  ✔ Store the conditions within the URL hash every time a condition is changed<br>
   ✔ Sync the state with the query string and initialize off of that and that back/forward/refresh work.

   <img src="https://github.com/runkids/vue-condition-watcher/blob/master/examples/vue-conditions-watcher.gif?raw=true"/>